 The second medicine is called misoprostol.
 This medication is four tablets that are taken at home up to 48 hours after the first pill.
 It will soften the cervix and cause significant cramping and bleeding to expel the pregnancy.

 After taking both medications, the pregnancy is typically ended and usually passed from the uterus within 2 to 48 hours.

-Some women take the abortion pill because they feel it will be easier to have their abortion at home, but there are still a couple in-clinic appointments that can’t be avoided.
+Some women take the abortion pill because they feel it will be easier to have their abortion at home, but there are still a couple of in-clinic appointments that can’t be avoided.

 First, it’s really important to get these pills in person from a licensed healthcare provider at a clinic.
 You might have seen them advertised online, but those are not FDA-approved and might be ineffective, counterfeit, tainted, and unsafe.2,3 And unlike Plan B/the morning after pill (which only works 5 days after sex), it’s not available over the counter.

 And second, patients must return to the health center for a follow up appointment two weeks later to have an exam or ultrasound to confirm that the abortion was successful and there aren’t any complications.4

 The level of pain can really vary from woman to woman, but there are expected symptoms that nearly everyone will experience.
 Heavy cramping and bleeding is the main thing.
 80%–90% of women report bleeding more heavily than they do during a heavy period—this is how the body expels the pregnancy.